Mike Kiegerl

 Siegfried Mathias "Mike" Kiegerl (April 8, 1939 – February 1, 2024) was an American politician who served as a Republican member of the Kansas House of Representatives from 2005 to 2017.

 Kiegerl founded and was the CEO of PRM Incorporated.
-He had a BA in Business and Economics from the University of Illinois, and an MBA in International Management from American Graduate School.
+He had a BA in Business and Economics from the University of Illinois Chicago, and an Master of Business Administration in International Management from American Graduate School.

 Issue positions

 Kiegerl's official website listed his legislative priorities: